 If you hate mustard, just leave it out.
 Your dressing will separate more quickly without it, but will still taste great!
 Similarly, another mustard is fine to use, just stay away from whole grain mustard.
 You don't want something with lots of texture here.

-Healthy Italian Dressing and Marinade is, of course, perfect for a simple tossed salad.
+This heart healthy Italian dressing is, of course, perfect for a simple tossed salad.
 But also consider using it to marinate tofu, chicken, or seafood.
 It would be great to toss on pasta salad or grilled vegetables, too!

-If you make my Healthy Italian Dressing, tell me in the comments!
+If you try this healthy Low Sodium Italian Dressing, tell me in the comments!

-This simple Italian Salad Dressing and Marinade is bright and delicious, with no added salt or sugar.
+This easy and healthy, Low Sodium Italian Salad Dressing and Marinade is bright and delicious, with no added salt or sugar.
 Perfect for your heart healthy lifestyle!

 - ½ cup Extra Virgin Olive Oil